 FRBR (Functional Requirements for Bibliographic Records) is a 1998 recommendation of the International Federation of Library Associations and Institutions (IFLA) to restructure catalog databases to reflect the conceptual structure of information resources.

 More technically, FRBR uses an entity-relationship model of metadata for information objects, instead of the single flat record concept underlying current cataloging standards.
 The FRBR model includes four levels of representation: work, expression, manifestation, and item.
-Item displays in WorldCat Discovery Services interfaces use the FRBR model to present a view that shows a representative record and clusters related items under the Editions & Formats accordion.
+Item displays in WorldCat Discovery Services interfaces use the FRBR model to present a view that shows a representative record and clusters related items under the Explore Editions and Formats accordion.

 For more information, see Edition Clustering in WorldCat Discovery and WorldCat Local.